 A slow cooker is one of the best dutch oven alternatives because it follows the same cooking principles as the Dutch oven.
 In a way, you can say that the Dutch ovens are the original slow cookers.

 One thing to remember, though, is that some are non-metallic cookware—ceramic or porcelain—but housed in a metal casing.
+These crock pots are dishwasher safe (the non-metal parts).
 Most of the current choices are metal, though.
 They run on electricity and operates on a lower heat than a Dutch oven, taking longer to cook.

 Look for one that offers a pressure cooker function so that you can choose the recipe that suits your needs.
 It will enable you to use the same cook time as the Dutch oven by selecting the ‘high cook’ setting if you are in a hurry.

 You can also keep it in the low setting for and double the cooking time depending on if you want to relish the process.
 The slow cooker is as versatile as the Dutch oven and lets you make braised or one-pot dishes, soups, and stews.